ramkyc/fyers/docs/sop_new_code_deployment_on_ec2.md

     git reset --hard origin/main
     ```

+4.  **Update Database Schema (If Needed)**: If your changes included database modifications, run the setup script.
+This is safe to run and will only create tables if they don't exist.
+    ```bash
+    python src/db_setup.py
+    ```

-4.  **Sync Environment**: Activate the virtual environment (`poetry shell`) and install any new or updated dependencies.
+5.  **Sync Environment**: Activate the virtual environment (`poetry shell`) and install any new or updated dependencies.
 This is a safe and idempotent command.
     ```bash
     poetry install
     ```